-History of Our Lady Star of the Sea (OLSS)
+Welcome to Our Lady Star of the Sea Catholic Primary School.

+History of OLSS

 Our Lady Star of the Sea Primary School opened in 1979 with an enrolment of 75 pupils in Kindergarten to Year 2.
 Sister Marcia Cox, a Sister of Saint Joseph was the founding Principal.